Commercial real estate in Mexico: overview

 In some states, certain incentive programmes allow buyers or developers of land to obtain reductions of up to 100% of real estate transfer tax or property taxes.

 Before the execution of a sale contract, a notary public must obtain certificates of no liens and no indebtedness of property tax or other local contributions.
-If at the request of the parties these certificates are not obtained, completion can still take place, but the notary public is relieved from all tax liabilities.
-The public registry of property will not record any transfer of property if it becomes aware that all local property taxes and contributions have not been fully paid.
+If at the request of the parties these certificates are not obtained, completion can still take place, but the public registry of property will not record any transfer of property if it becomes aware that all local property taxes and contributions have not been fully paid.

 Holding business premises